sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

             </Item>
         </Alert>
 ```
-- If the response to the status node is not 0, 1 or 3 then trouble shoot the issue.
-For the complete list of status see [Device HealthAttestation CSP status and error codes](#device-healthattestation-csp-status-and-error-codes).
+- If the response to the status node is not 0, 1 or 3, then troubleshoot the issue.
+For the complete list of status codes see [Device HealthAttestation CSP status and error codes](#device-healthattestation-csp-status-and-error-codes).

 ## <a href="" id="forward-health-attestation"></a>**Step 5: Instruct the client to forward health attestation data for verification**